 Sun-bleached blonde hair.
 Perfect, unblemished skin.
 Dark red lipstick.
-Those curves, those sensational curves.
-She was something else.
+A series of symmetrical curves, proportioned with clear design bias.
+She was something else, in every way.
 Tom Cooper loved her.
-It was crazy because, as stunning as she was, he fell in love with her a long time before he met her physically.
-The dating app’s rules clearly stated that you had to spend at least 50 hours in conversation before deciding to meet ‘in person’ – it was an important policy for bonding to be effective.
-And since that first meeting, a lot had happened, not least that Tom was cohabiting with her over 1.4 billion kilometres from Earth in a Saturn orbital depot for Titan’s mining ships.
+It was crazy because, as visually stunning as she was, he fell in love with her long before he met her face-to-face.
+He remembered the unwrapping.
+It was frustrating for him, but the corporate dating app’s rules clearly stated that you had to spend at least 50 hours in conversation before deciding to meet ‘in person’ – an important policy for effective bonding.
+And since that first meeting when she sprang to life, a lot had happened, not least that Tom was cohabiting with her over 1.4 billion kilometres from Earth in a Saturn orbital depot for Titan’s mining ships.

-From the large rectangular window in the low-lit rec-room, between the puffy grey sofa and the heavy-metal themed pinball machine, he looked down on the perfect hexagonal blue storm that was Saturn’s north pole.
-It was weird to see something so mathematically rigid in symmetry, shaping nature.
-There was a lot about planets that would not be well understood, Tom pondered, like, for instance, some had a pulse.
-He had heard that Earth had a pulse, an inner heartbeat every 26 seconds, a rhythmic signal of seismic ‘blood’ surging through the mantle.
-Everything alive had a pulse, but no one knew why planets did.
-It was a long-standing mystery.
+From the wall of a window in the low-lit rec-room, between the puffy grey sofa and the well-used pinball machine, he looked down on the perfect hexagonal blue storm that was Saturn’s north pole.
+It was weird to see the weather so mathematically rigid in symmetry, where strong forces shaped nature into distinct angles.
+Tom pondered on the weirdness of worlds.
+He played with the idea in his wondering mind that planets had pulses.
+He knew that Earth really did have a pulse, an inner heartbeat every 26 seconds, a rhythmic signal of seismic surging like a heartbeat through the mantle.
+Everything alive had a pulse, he considered while looking at the gas giant, like there was a metronome for sentience.

 Cindy smiled at him from the doorway in her white towelling dressing gown, fresh from the recycled water from the shower unit.
 Her skin shone, and she appeared clean and revitalised.